EricaLem/project1/README.md

 I chose to call the website "Buenida Book Reviews", after the town in my favorite book,
 <i>100 Years of Solitude</i>.

+The website uses the Bootstrap 4 library, CSS styling, and many libraries offered by Flask, SQLAlchemy, and Python.

-The website contains a homepage (/index), a registration page (/signup), a login page (/login), a search page (/member/search), and a book details page (/member/search/details).
+Webpages include a homepage (/index), a registration page (/signup), a login page (/login), a search page (/member/search), and a book details page (/member/search/details).

-It uses the Bootstrap 4 library, CSS styling, and many libraries offered by Flask, SQLAlchemy, and Python.
+The "book details page" also contains external data using GoodReads API (if applicable).
+The website has also encorporated API access for the address /api/<isbn>, which displays book data in a JSON format.

 The repository contains:
 - a Python file for the Flask application, application.py